+- · Self Measurement - 1)After the login, click "U" button of the desired instrument.
+(P.23, Figure 4). - 2)Choose the utilization time.
+Click "Start" button when starting measurement (Figure 5). - 3)Click "Stop" button when finishing the measurement (Figure 6).Choose Method and Solvent (In case of NMR Figure 7) (number of samples for mass spectrometers, Figure 8) in the following screen.
+Enter a comment if needed. - If next user is waiting, please contact the next user by telephone.

+If the instrument is in use

-- Self Measurement (Start/Stop type) - 1)After the login, click "分析手法で選ぶ (choose a measurement method)".
-Click "自主測定(Self Measurement)" (P.22, Figure 4). - 2)Click "Start" button when starting measurement (Figure 5).
-Choose a utilization time in the following screen (Figure 6).
-Click "Submit" button. - 3)Click "Stop" button when finishing the measurement (Figure 7).
-Choose Method and Solvent (In case of NMR Figure 8) (number of samples for mass spectrometers, Figure 9) in the following screen.
-Enter a comment if needed.
-Click "Submit" button. - If the next user is waiting, please contact the next user by telephone. - 4) Click "Waiting" button if the instrument is "Busy".
-Choose a utilization time in the following screen.
-Click "Submit" button. - 5) If you perform measurement on a specific date and time or long-time measurement at night, choose the date and time for reservation.
-Click "Reserve" button.
-Choose a utilization time in the following screen.
-Click "Submit" button. - Performing "Reserve" is available for a reservation after 3 hours or later from the present time.
-Perform "Waiting" for a reservation within 3 hours from the present time.
+- 1)Click "W" button . - 2)After the login choose a utilization time in the following screen. - 3)Click "Waiting" button. - Press the "start" button when starting measurement. - If you perform measurement on a specific date and time or long-time measurement at night - 1)Click "RS" button. - 2)Choose a utilization time in the following screen. - 3)Click "RESERVE" button. - Performing "RESERVE" is available for a reservation after 3 hours or later from the present time. - Perform "Waiting" for a reservation within 3 hours from the present time.